OCA/web/web_dashboard_tile/README.rst

 Usage
 =====

-After installation, a dashboard has a `Maximize`-button that loads the dashboard's action in a normal view.

 * Dashboad sample, displaying Sale Orders to invoice:
 .. image:: web_dashboard_tile/static/src/img/screenshot_dashboard.png
 * Tree view displayed when user click on the tile: